Koredotcom/docs/docs/xo/manage-assistant/plan-and-usage/usage-plans.md

 !!! note

-      The attribution to Kore.ai does not apply to Enterprise and standard accounts with paid credits.
+      If you're using a standard account with free credit, all your bots will display attribution to Kore.ai or Watermark (Powered by Kore.ai).
+To remove it, add paid credit to your bot or upgrade to an enterprise account.